Emergencies:

 What is Union Pacific’s philanthropic commitment to diversity, equity and inclusion (DEI)?

-At Union Pacific, it is important that our grants portfolio advances the interests of underrepresented or underserved populations and reflects the diversity of the communities in which we live, work and serve.
-Therefore, our goal is 100% of Union Pacific’s Community Ties giving supports programs or organizations which demonstrate a commitment to advancing DEI by 2023.
-We define this as aligning to at least one of our “DEI dimensions".
+As America’s railroad, Union Pacific has an innate responsibility to speak out against all forms of discrimination while creating an environment where all can see themselves belonging and succeeding.
+This ideal is reflected in our philanthropic commitment, as we seek to advance the interests of underrepresented and underserved populations through our grantmaking and support organizations that reflect and foster diversity in the communities in which we live, work and serve.
+We are committed to ensuring 100% of the grants awarded through Union Pacific’s Community Ties Giving Program support programs or organizations that demonstrate a commitment to advancing diversity, equity and inclusion.
+We define this as aligning to at least one of our “DEI Dimensions.”

-By 2023, grantees must demonstrate alignment with at least one of the following three dimensions:
+All Union Pacific grantees must demonstrate alignment with at least one of the following dimensions in order to be considered for funding:

-- Grant Mission: The purpose of the grant is to advance the interests of an underrepresented or underserved population, or the grant will be used to advance the organization’s own capacity around DEI.
+- Grant Mission: The purpose of the grant is to advance the interests of - or primarily serve - an underrepresented or underserved population, or the grant will be used to advance the organization’s own capacity around DEI.

 - Grantee Organizational Structure and Culture: The organization is taking actions to instill DEI internally and/or within its programs in the following ways: